Download Planning for a New Northeast Corridor:

 Overview of the Hudson Terminal Plan

-Great cities have always been judged by their great infrastructure, as without unified commuter rail networks or mass transit systems, a city is just a loose collection of neighborhoods.
+Great cities have always been judged by their great infrastructure, as without unified rail networks and mass transit systems, a city is just a loose collection of disconnected neighborhoods.
 To ensure that the New York metropolitan region is able to maintain its greatness for generations to come, it is crucial that the public continues to make sensible investments in robust infrastructure projects such as the Hudson Terminal Plan.